eye-division/alunward/_gallery/suborbital.md

 Inspired by these brilliant and slightly odd people, Alun Ward created <em>Fly me to the Moon</em>, a computer-based installation which uses random methods to drive asteroids across a projected screen.
 As they pass by on their lonely journeys, they seem to generate sounds.
 Human and extraterrestrial noises coincide on the otherwise silent screen, and a new music of the spheres is born.
 <!-- Play the web version of this movie <a href="../media/flash/flyme.swf">Fly Me</a> (160Kb).
 You'll need the Flash Player for this. -->

-Listen to the sounds of the cosmos: from pulsars to Jupiter's magnetosphere, from recordings from the Apollo 11 landings to the sounds of Sputnik.

-Turn the lights off and the sound up!